Adversarial Robustness of AI-Generated Image Detectors in the Real World: Introduction

 \section{Introduction}

 The creation of synthetic visual media is no longer a compelling vision, but has become part of everyday life and a vital business.
-Within seconds, images with any desired content can be created using state-of-the-art generative models~\cite{midjourney_24, stable-diffusion,flux}.
+In seconds, images with any desired content can be created using state-of-the-art generative models~\cite{midjourney_24,stable-diffusion,flux}.
 Recently, the quality of synthetic images has reached a level at which humans cannot distinguish them from real media~\cite{frank_2023}.
-Thus, although \ac{GenAI} can support us in productive and creative tasks, the potential for misuse poses unprecedented challenges to our digital society.

-As reported by Europol and the FBI, \ac{GenAI} is increasingly being used for criminal activities, including identity theft and evidence manipulation~\cite{Europol2024, MaliciousActorsAlmost2021}.
-Recently, it has also been shown that \ac{GenAI} is used to create fake identities on social media platforms~\cite{ricker-twitter-2024}.
-In addition, AI-generated disinformation can discredit individuals, manipulate public opinion, and erode trust in democratic processes.
-The most notable misuse of \ac{GenAI} so far has been observed in the course of the 2024 US presidential election.
-Several times, AI-generated images were used to influence voters~\cite{trump_2024,biden_2024}, like the case of Donald Trump sharing synthetic images of Taylor Swift fans, falsely depicted as endorsing him~\cite{trump-swift}.
-Often, these images are widely shared on various social media platforms before being removed.
-These incidents underscore how easily AI-generated images can affect global political landscapes and damage public trust.
+Thus, although \ac{GenAI} can support us in productive and creative tasks, the potential for misuse poses unprecedented challenges to our digital society, for example, by enabling the creation of fake identities on social media platforms~\cite{ricker-twitter-2024}.
+In addition, AI-generated disinformation can discredit individuals, manipulate public opinion, and erode trust in democratic processes~\cite{ryan-mosleyHowGenerativeAI,drolsbach2025characterizingaigeneratedmisinformationsocial}.
+While model providers implement safety guardrails to prevent misuse, users often find loopholes.
+For instance, journalists were able to create conspiracy imagery related to the 9/11 attacks and the assassination of John F.\ Kennedy using Google's Gemini~\cite{verge-nano-banana}.
+Additionally, recent law-enforcement reports show that synthetic media is already being misused in many downstream abuse scenarios.
+For instance, the FBI attributes nearly \$893 million in reported losses in 2025 to AI-related complaints and notes that scammers use fake social profiles, voice clones, forged identity documents, and realistic videos of public figures or loved ones~\cite{FBI2025IC3}.